enquirer/enquirer/README.md

 ## ❯ Enquirer

-The main export of this library is the `Enquirer` class.
-You can add Enquirer to your JavaScript project with following line of code.
+Add Enquirer to your JavaScript project with following line of code.

 ```js
 const Enquirer = require('enquirer');